 Since gold has a low correlation with other asset classes, such as bonds and stocks, it tends to behave differently under various market scenarios.
 Many investors use it as a way to diversify their portfolios.

 It is often considered a hedge against inflation.
-The value of gold tends to increase when purchasing power of fiat currencies, especially the US dollar, decreases due to inflationary pressures.
+The value of gold tends to increase when the purchasing power of fiat currencies, especially the US dollar, decreases due to inflationary pressures.

 Gold Mining Market Size

-The global gold mining market is expected to reach $250 billion by 2026, growing at a CAGR of 3.1% from 2022 to 2026.
+The global gold mining market, valued at $223 billion in 2025, is expected to surpass $304 billion by 2034, growing at a CAGR of 3.5%.

 Jewelry as an end-use of the gold mining market is projected to exceed $124 billion by 2026, while the Central Bank as an end-use of the gold mining market should reach $30 billion by 2026.